atgreen/stack2shift/README.md

 Copyright (C) 2020 by Anthony Green

 stack2shift is Free Software distributed under the terms of the GNU Affero General Public License, version 3 or later.
-The source files for details.
+See the source files for details.